acviana/coding-practice/README.md

  - `binary_math.py`: A class that implements binary math using strings at the underlaying data structure [Work in Progress].

-These problems were taken from the book _"Classic Computer Science Problems in Python"_ (CCSPIP):
+These problems were taken from the book _"Classic Computer Science Problems in Python"_ (which is awesome!):

  - `fibonacci.py`: Various ways of generating the Fibonacci series.
  - `binary_search.py`: Implements binary search on sorted iterables.